springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-01-content.md

 The last configuration detail to set up is to add credentials to `cat-service` so that the GitHub Actions in `cat-service` can push a copy of the tested code to `cat-service-release`.
  To do this:
-- Run this command and click on the link in in terminal 1 to get to the `cat-service` repository's secrets
+- Run this command and click on the link in terminal 1 to get to the `cat-service` repository's secrets
     ```execute-1
     echo https://github.com/$GITHUB_ORG/cat-service/settings/secrets/actions
     ```